Arrow pointing to left

 1. Be straightforward about scope

-2. Set communication expectations and boundaries
+2. Define communication boundaries (yes, boundaries!)

 Create a client calendar to keep everyone on track